rico542/debos-pinephone/README.md

 - UART console
 - touchscreen
+- graphics acceleration
 - wifi connection
 - web browsing
+- text messaging
+- sound playback

 However, keep in mind this is a developer preview, and a number of features are not yet implemented:

-- phone calls and text messages
-- sound support
+- full sound support
+- voice calls
 - power management
 - camera support
+- bluetooth

 ## Included software